t4lby/squares/Assets/Levels/README.txt

 D - JoinIndicators
 Combination of the letters U,D,L,R indicating if the square is joined in these directions.

+E - Identifier
+A string identifying the square so that they may be picked up by the level script.

 There may be more fields to be introduced.